 When I was sixteen, I worked as a cashier at a local grocery store.
-As I was walking through the magazine aisle one day, something caught my attention.
-It was Jay Cutler, fresh from his win at the 2003 Arnold Classic, and he was on the cover of FLEX, performing the classic side chest pose.
+As I walked through the magazine aisle one day, something caught my attention.
+It was Jay Cutler, fresh from his win at the 2003 Arnold Classic.
+He was on the cover of FLEX, performing the classic side chest pose.

 The magazine promised tips for healthy eating, muscle building workouts, and an interview with the man himself.
-I purchased it, having no idea that it would ignite a passion for fitness and inspire me to become a personal trainer.
+I didn’t know that it would ignite a passion for fitness and inspire me to become a personal trainer.

 Passion to Profession: Why I Became a Personal Trainer